brabanod/BoteCore/README.md

 ## Usage

-This library has to main components, which should be used by any application using `BoteCore`.
+This library has two main components, which should be used by any application using `BoteCore`.
 These are `ConfigurationManager` and `SyncOrchestrator`.
 Both components work independet from each other, but can be used together and are also designed to be used together.

 The `ConfigurationManager` handles saving and loading synchronization configurations to/from the UserDefaults, thus persisting them when the program is closed.
 A configuration is saved in a `Configuration` object.